anoncano/da-box-v2/da-box-v2/README.md

 ```

 `setup-firestore` will create the admin authentication account and a matching document in `users/<uid>` with the role set to `admin` if they don't already exist.
 The global settings document is created as well if missing.

+Once finished you can verify the data in the Firebase console.
+Look for a `globalSettings` collection containing a `settings` document and a document in `users` for the admin account if you provided credentials.